Official: Amine Gouiri joins Nice from Lyon for €7 million | Goal.com

 He played once in Ligue 1, coming on in the final minute of a 2-0 win at Metz, two matchdays before the league was suspended because of the coronavirus pandemic and ultimately cancelled.

-The 20-year old had more minutes in cup competitions, playing 23 minutes in French Cup first-round and second-round wins over Bourg-en-Bresse and Nantes.
+The 20-year-old had more minutes in cup competitions, playing 23 minutes in the French Cup first-round and second-round wins over Bourg-en-Bresse and Nantes.
 His biggest involvement came in the French League Cup, getting action for 79 minutes in a 4-1 win against Toulouse in the round of 16.

-Gouriri was clearly not keen to continue with Lyon as competition for places in the forward line are intense with the likes of Memphis Depay, Moussa Dembele, Karl Toko Ekambi and Bertrand Traore on the list.
+Gouiri was clearly not keen to continue with Lyon as competition for places in the forward line is intense with the likes of Memphis Depay, Moussa Dembele, Karl Toko Ekambi and Bertrand Traore on the list.

-“Olympique Lyonnais informs of the transfer of Amine Gouiri to OGC Nice for an amount of €7 million to which may be added a profit of 15% on the capital gain of a possible future transfer,” Lyon said in a statement.
+“Olympique Lyonnais informs [the public] of the transfer of Amine Gouiri to OGC Nice for an amount of €7 million to which may be added a profit of 15% on the capital gain of a possible future transfer,” Lyon wrote in a statement.

 Lyon finished in seventh place and were nine points short of European qualification.
 They are however still involved in the Champions League, with a 1-0 first-leg lead over Juventus in the round of 16.

-Nice in their own statement were pleased to have Gouriri whom they described as “promising”.
+Nice in their own statement were pleased to have Gouiri whom they described as “promising”.

 "OGC Nice is pleased to welcome a promising young striker [Gouiri], very enthusiastic about joining the Nice project,” read the statement.